DSpace/RestContract/qaevents.md

-## Main Endpoint
+# Quality Assurance Events endpoint
+The Quality Assurance feature aims to improve existing data in the repository using feedback that Quality Assurance sources (as OpenAIRE) made available, such as missing or additional metadata (abstract, subjects, PIDs, projects).

+These endpoints provide access to the quality assurance events so that they can be reviewed and managed by the repository manager.

+## GET All quality assurance events
 **GET /api/integration/qaevents**

-_Unsupported._ The suggestions can be retrieved only by source and target or via direct link, see the single entry and search method below.
+_Unsupported._ The quality assurance events can be retrieved only by source and target or via direct link, see the single entry and search method below.

-## GET Single suggestion
+## GET Single quality assurance event
-** GET /api/integration/qaevents/<:qaevent-id>
+**GET /api/integration/qaevents/<:qaevent-id>**

-Return a single suggestion:
+Return a single quality assurance event:

 ```json
 {